-The first Amoco-branded stations are due to begin operating towards the end of 2017.
+The first Amoco-branded stations opened towards the end of 2017.

 Atlantic was founded in Pennsylvania in 1866.
 Initially Atlantic concentrated solely on shipping and storing oil, but within a few years it got into the refining business, where it would really make a name for itself.

 Less than a decade after its founding John D. Rockefeller’s Standard Oil Trust snapped up the company.
 With that backing, Atlantic’s motor oil, Polainne, became one of the best-known motor oils in the country.